 Typically, a doctor, either the deceased’s own GP (during surgery hours), or the out-of-hours doctor, will then need to come to the house to confirm that death has occurred.
 Occasionally, if a Registered Nurse or Paramedic is already in attendance, it may not be necessary for a doctor to attend.

-At this point, you can contact us by telephone at any time of day so we can bring your loved one into our care.
-Our telephones are answered 24 hours a day and we aim to attend within the hour.
-If for whatever reason this is not practically possible, we will give you an expected arrival time.
+You can contact us on 0800 470 1130 at any time, we are available 24/7.
+We aim to be with you within the hour, or if for whatever reason this is not practically possible, we will give you an expected arrival time.

 Death in Care